douglas0311/Elias/README.md

 ## Junior vs Senior

-A junior engineer often starts with commands.

-A senior engineer starts with questions.
+Junior engineers often start by looking for answers.

+Senior engineers start by reducing uncertainty.

+They understand that the quality of a decision depends on the quality of the context collected beforehand.

 Commands can be memorized.

-Questions are developed through experience.
+Reasoning is developed through experience.

-Engineering Companion helps bridge that gap.
+Engineering Companion helps bridge that gap by teaching engineers how to ask better questions before searching for answers.

-For junior engineers it teaches structured troubleshooting.

-For senior engineers it becomes a collaborative thinking partner.

 ---